-Prerequisite: Eligibility for ENGL 1013 [and] MATH 1113 (or MATH 101), MATH 1213 (or MATH 110), or MATH 1235 (or MATH 120) with a grade of "C" or better
+Prerequisite: Eligibility for ENGL 1013 [and] MATH 1113 (or MATH 101), MATH 1213 (or MATH 110),

 Film (FILM)

 FILM 2003 (FILM 200) Introduction to Cinema Studies +

 Introduces students to the artistic, technological, industrial, and social significance of the cinema.
 Explores various techniques for interpreting and reading works of cinema.
 Examines cinema's genres, styles, and its existence as a form of mass communication.
 Fosters students' awareness of their roles as audience members.